jefly/AutomationPlaywright/README.md

 -  Install Playwright browsers (can be done manually via 'npx playwright install')?
 Type <strong>Y</strong>.

 #### Overriding the playwright.config file

 Lastly it says <strong>playwright.config.ts</strong> already exists and ask to override it. </br>
 Type <strong>N</strong>, since I've alreaded added it to the project.

 ### Step 3: Run the project

 Run `npm test`

+### Step 4: See the Test Results

+Run `npx playwright show-report` and it will open up a browser with the executed tests.